alienx5499/ZYURA/README.md

 ## 📜 **License**

-This project is licensed under the ISC License.
+This project is licensed under the **MIT License**.
+See [LICENSE](./LICENSE) for full terms.

+Unless otherwise noted in a file header, all source code in this repository is provided under the MIT License.
+Individual files or components that include their own license headers remain under those specified terms.

 ---